jbukuts/python-turing-machine/README.md

   - Runs only the decrement machine
 - `make run-pal`
   - Runs only the palindrome machine
+- `make run-div`
+  - Runs only the divisible by 3 machine
 - `make clean`
   - Deletes all .pyc and generated output files